 Buddhist Geeks is run by a small team of talented & passionate geeks:

-Emily Horn is a contemplative teacher with fierce compassion and the skill that comes from dedicated practice and personal exploration.
-Her integrative teaching style is influenced by Mindfulness meditation and revolves around the interwoven nature of contemplation, personal unfolding, and daily life.
+Emily Horn is a meditation teacher and mind hacker.
+Her integrativeteaching style is influenced by Mindfulness meditation and revolves around the interwoven nature of contemplation, personal unfolding, and daily life.
 She has taught mindfulness classes at InsightLA, and is currently in the Insight Meditation Society and Spirit Rock Retreat Teacher Training led by Jack Kornfield, Trudy Goodman, Joseph Goldstein, and others.
 Emily has also managed projects in contemplative education environments including Naropa University, InsightLA, and Sounds True.
-She is currently the director of programming and operations at Buddhist Geeks
+She is currently the director of operations at Buddhist Geeks.
+Emily lives in Asheville, NC with her husband Vincent and enjoys hiking and gardening in the Blue Ridge mountains.

 We’re also supported by a close network of mentors and advisers: